Implementing a Custom ClickOnce Server File Repository

 This content is outdated and is no longer being maintained.
 It is provided as a courtesy for individuals who are still using these technologies.

 When a ClickOnce application is launched, the ClickOnce runtime on the client computer issues a series of file requests to the deployment server to download the files that are required to install and run the application.
-The requested files include the deployment manifest, application manifest, and each of the application files (which are typically stored on the server with a .deploy file name extension).
+The requested files include the deployment manifest, the application manifest, and each of the application files (which are typically stored on the server with a .deploy file name extension).
 ClickOnce first requests the deployment manifest and obtains the URL to the application manifest from that file.
 Then it requests the application manifest and obtains the relative paths of each application file from that manifest.
 It then requests each application file based on that relative path from the location of the application manifest on the server.